Red Lobster Shrimp Scampi Recipe

 Either way you do it, be sure to pat them dry before adding them to the skillet.

-Keep any leftover garlic shrimp scampi in an airtight container in the fridge.
+Keep any leftover seafood in an airtight container in the fridge.
 Shrimp doesn’t last very long at all, so you’ll need to enjoy this dish within 3 days.

 It’s super simple, yet unbelievably delicious!
 All you need is white wine, lemon juice, and butter for the base.
 As for the seasonings, it’s all about the Old Bay and garlic!

-The best white wine for cooking seafood, in my opinion, is Pinot Grigio.
-But, really, any white wine will do.
-Something dry and zesty will go best with the sauce!
+The best white wine for cooking seafood, in my opinion, is Pino Grigio.
+But, really, any white wine will do!

 Enjoy!